wimvelzeboer/fflib-training-sessions/fflib-soc-basics/README.md

 >  :sparkles: Use Camel-Case typing:  SC => ShippingCountry

+>  :sparkles: Use short-key SHIFT+CMD+RETURN to complete code line with ';'

 ```apex
 //  WHEN the ShippingCountry is changing on the account record
 System.Test.startTest();